Last updated March 2023 |

-Psychosynthesis was developed in the early 20th century by Italian psychiatrist, Roberto Assagioli, who unlike Freud believed in a more inclusive concept of humanity - one that integrated spiritual as well psychological elements.
-Psychosynthesis explores and supports the ways in which people harmonise various aspects of their personal self in order to grow and develop.
+Psychosynthesis was developed in the early 20th century by Italian psychiatrist, Roberto Assagioli.
+Unlike Freud, Assagioli believed in a more inclusive concept of humanity.
+This is one that integrated spiritual as well psychological elements.
+Psychosynthesis explores the ways that people harmonise aspects of their personal self to grow and develop.

 Theories of psychosynthesis

-The practice of psychosynthesis is based on the idea that every person only uses a small part of their potential and that we are all capable of leading fulfilling lives.
-In order to uncover a person's inner wisdom, psychosynthesis counselling will focus on the exploration of feelings, thoughts, sensations and spirit in order to uncover any internal conflicts and blocks.
+The practice of psychosynthesis is based on the idea that every person only uses a small part of their potential.
+It suggests that we are all capable of leading fulfilling lives.
+To uncover a person's inner wisdom, psychosynthesis counselling will focus on the exploration of feelings, thoughts, sensations, and spirits.
+This helps to uncover any internal conflicts and blocks.

 How does psychosynthesis work?